GravyDon/Zero-to-Garden_Map/01Action plans.md

 --- 5. Repotting plugs
 	Depending on the design for the integrated food forest, plant the plugs either in larger pots for planting or in the ground.
 Good luck friend!
 ```

+Update (12/): seed starting is going to be happening sometime in January when I can obtain the grow light and move some things out of the house.

 # Action item #2: Creating sustainability
 Unlike your personal obsidian vault, this vault should be used for cataloging observations frequently.
 It is impossible to learn if you cannot collect the information necessary to parse the phenomena that is happening in your [[01Action plans#Action item 1|seed starting setup]] or future plans to survey and cultivate land.  **Furthermore, you need to balance this with your desire to start building things since these are going to be going hand-in-hand for the sake of becoming a more effective revolutionary.**